France-Travail/happy_vllm/docs/endpoints/generate.md

  - `prompt`: The prompt we want to send to the model to complete.
 Example : "Can you give me the seven wonders of the world ?"
  - `prompt_in_response`: Whether we want the prompt in the response or no. Example : True (default value: False)
  - `response_pool`: A list of string.
 The model will be forced to answer one of these strings.
+Example : ["Yes", "No", "Maybe"] (default value: not activated).
 It is incompatible with the keyword `min_tokens`.
-Example : ["Yes", "No", "Maybe"] (default value: not activated)
  - `json_format`: When used, specifify to the model that we want a json output and indicates the format of the json.
 It uses [LM-format-enforcer](https://github.com/noamgat/lm-format-enforcer).
 To have more details on how to fill this, see [the corresponding section below](#json-format)
  - `json_format_is_json_schema`: Indicates if the `json_format` is a simple json or a json schema.
 More details in [the corresponding section below](#json-format)

 You can also add all the keywords permitted by vLLM such as `temperature`, `top_p`, `repetition_penalty`, ... (the whole list can be found [here](https://github.com/vllm-project/vllm/blob/main/vllm/sampling_params.py)).

 Note that the keyword `logits_processors` is not allowed to be used since happy_vllm use this keyword to implement its own logits processors (and provide for example the `response_pool` or `json_format` keywords).

 If you would like to add a specific logits processor, feel free to open a PR or an issue.

 ## Output